PeiChi-Hung/booking-availability/README.md

 - Replace **"Replace it with your given name"** with your actual given name.
 - Replace **"Replace it with your surname"** with your actual surname.
 - Replace **"Replace it with your DOB"** with your actual date of birth.
 - Adjust the target date in the script ("2024-02-07") as needed.
+The target date can be the date of your current appointment or the deadline for your medical check.

 Run the script:
 ```